hipsleek/Heifer/README.md

 dune exec parsing/hip.exe src/demo/8_schduler.ml
 ```

-In the last example, "8_schduler.ml", three functions do not verify:
+In the last example, "8_schduler.ml", three functions do not verify: queue_push, queue_is_empty and queue_pop.
-queue_push, queue_is_empty and queue_pop.
-This is OK because their specifications are for modeling purposes, which may not correspond to the actual implementation.
-Nevertheless, this example aims to verify the "spawn" function.
+This is OK because we take their specifications as  axioms, and with these assumptions, this example
+aims to verify the "spawn" function.
 More explanations for this example can be found in Appendix C.0.5.

 ## Project structure